Fort Worth Water Quality at a Glance

 • Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 3.4 parts per billion (ppb), well below the EPA action level of 15 ppb, demonstrating effective corrosion control and modern infrastructure.

-• Multiple Reservoir System: Fort Worth draws water from Lake Worth, Eagle Mountain Lake, and Lake Bridgeport, providing supply security and water quality flexibility during different seasons.
+• Multiple Reservoir System: Fort Worth draws water from Lake Worth, Eagle Mountain Lake, and Lake Bridgeport through the Tarrant Regional Water District, but surface water sources are vulnerable to “forever chemical” contamination.

 Recommendations for Fort Worth Residents